huberflores/InteroperableWebAPI/README.md

 Usage
 ------

-- Locate the Web API into the classpath of your project
+- Locate the Web API within the classpath of your java project

-- Invoke the service using the unique interface mcminteroperability ([Gist example](https://gist.github.com/5747779.git))
+- Invoke the service using the unique interface ''mcminteroperability'' ([Gist example](https://gist.github.com/5747779.git))